-Feeling confident that I had the basics learned, I headed out with with a colleague and a spring in my step to Toronto's lovely Sunnybrook Park to give them a test run.
+Feeling confident that I had the basics memorized, a colleague and I headed out with a spring in our step to Toronto's lovely Sunnybrook Park to give them a test run.

 It was a frustrating experience to say the least.

 Just when we thought we were getting the rhythm and arm swing, our boot tips would slip back on the asphalt and we'd lose our propulsion.

 My boot tips were also doing an odd bounce, and we both agreed that it wasn't a very challenging activity.

 With no one to troubleshoot these issues for us, we eventually gave up, tucked the poles under our arms and headed home.

 Fortunately, a short time later I participated in the Urban Poling Instructor Certification Course.

 In those four hours, all of my issues were quickly resolved.
 Turned out that I just needed an experienced eye to give me some quick tips and corrections.